Rupert Brooke: Early life

 Brooke attended preparatory (prep) school locally at Hillbrow, and then went on to Rugby School.
 At Rugby, he was romantically involved with fellow pupils Charles Lascelles, Denham Russell-Smith and Michael Sadleir.
+In 1904 he wrote in his poem "From a New Boy" of his playing rugby football at the School ("When first I played I nearly died").
 In 1905, he became friends with St. John Lucas, who thereafter became something of a mentor to him.

 In October 1906, he went up to King's College, Cambridge, to study classics.
 There, he became a member of the Apostles, was elected as president of the university Fabian Society, helped found the Marlowe Society drama club and acted, including in the Cambridge Greek Play.
 The friendships he made at school and university set the course for his adult life, and many of the people he met—including George Mallory—fell under his spell.
 Virginia Woolf told Vita Sackville-West that she had gone skinny-dipping with Brooke in a moonlit pool when they were in Cambridge together.
 In 1907, his elder brother Dick died of pneumonia at age 26.
 Brooke planned to put his studies on hold to help his parents cope with the loss of his brother, but they insisted he return to university.

 There is a blue plaque at The Orchard, Grantchester, where he lived and wrote.
 It reads: "Rupert Brooke Poet & Soldier 1887–1915 Lived and wrote at The Orchard 1909–1911, and at The Old Vicarage 1911–1912".